Voice Acting

 Do you have a favorite word or string of words that you use to warm up your voice and get ready for the day?

-Any particular words that can “articulate” that “resonate” well with you (pardon the puns!)?
+Any particular words that you can “articulate” that “resonate” well with you (pardon the puns!)?
 There are hundreds of different vocal warm ups and it is always interesting (and entertaining) to add more to the old repertory.

 The more you tone your vocal cords and folds, the more versatile your singing or voice acting capabilities will be.
 All the while, diligently running through a series of vocal warm up exercises every time before you’re planning on an extended vocal session reduces your chances of injury.